 In addition to outstanding angling, Cañones Creek provides ownership with onsite big game hunting.
 The ranch is located within New Mexico’s Game Management Unit (GMU) 4, which is widely regarded as a top destination for excellent elk and trophy mule deer hunting.
 Elk and mule deer are drawn to the property’s hay meadows in the fall and will seek cover on the western side of the river.
 The adjacent Jicarilla Apache Reservation is famous for trophy elk and world-class mule deer hunting.
 Deer and elk from the Reservation regularly utilize the cover, feed, and water of Cañones Creek Ranch – thereby providing ownership with some quality hunting opportunities each season.
 The ranch is enrolled in the Private Land Elk License (E-Plus) program and typically receives four bull elk authorizations from the state each year.
 Private land only deer licenses are also easily obtainable by utilizing the ranch’s designated authorization code and applying through an application process.
 Merriam’s turkey and waterfowl also inhabit the property and provide additional opportunities.
 In addition to the game animals, the ranch provides habitat for a large number of songbirds, raptors, and additional small wildlife.

 Quality live water properties with a significant quantity of fishable water are increasingly difficult to acquire in New Mexico.
-With both banks on one and one-quarter miles of professionally enhanced Chama River and five trout ponds, this holding provides a unique package of trout water for its size.
+With both banks on one and one-quarter miles of professionally enhanced Chama River and a 1 acre trout pond, this holding provides a unique package of trout water for its size.
 The Chama River flies below the radars of many anglers, but those that know it hold it and its large trout in high regard.

 The ranch is currently managed as a balanced sporting property with a productive hay farm operation using substantial water rights on 302.5± irrigable acres.
 The property is perimeter fenced; however, there is currently no livestock operation on the property.
 The current ranch manager believes it could sustain 100 pair of mother cows throughout the summer and early fall grazing season.
 New ownership could also likely derive income from the property by leasing fishing rights or access to one of New Mexico’s many fly fishing outfitters.